-- 1 or 2 tablespoon nutritional yeast, optional (I didn’t use any)
+- 1 or 2 tablespoons nutritional yeast, optional (I didn’t use any)

-- a few kale leaves, stem removed and chopped
+- 5 – 6 kale leaves, stem removed and chopped

-- 1 or 2 teaspoons red pepper flakes, to taste
+- generous pinch red pepper flakes, to taste

-Alfredo Sauce: Cut cauliflower into large florets and place in pot of boiling water.
+Alfredo Sauce: Remove any leaves and core the bottom of the cauliflower.
+Cut cauliflower into large florets and place in pot of boiling water.
 Cook for about 20 minutes, or until soft, drain.
 While cauliflower is cooking, heat 1 tablespoon of olive oil in saute pan over medium to medium high heat, add shallots and cook until soft and lightly browned.

 Place cooked cauliflower in blender/food processor along with beans, milk, shallots and nutmeg.
 Blend until creamy.
 Taste for flavor adding salt, pepper and any other spice you might like.
 Also, if sauce is too thick add a splash or so more milk (or water) as needed, blend again.